 At the forefront of fashion

-As a fashion brand, New York-based Mara Hoffman has established a recognizable aesthetic heavily focused on colorful, original prints, which can be seen gracing the pages of magazines around the world from Cosmopolitan, Elle, and Glamour to Tatler and Vogue, to name just a few.
+As a sustainable fashion brand, New York-based Mara Hoffman has established a recognizable aesthetic heavily focused on colorful, original prints, which can be seen gracing the pages of magazines around the world from Cosmopolitan, Elle, and Glamour to Tatler and Vogue, to name just a few.

 Mara Hoffman, who founded her eponymous company, has always had an ethos of respect for both people and the planet.
 In this interview, Dana Davis, the Director of Design and Production for the fashion house, describes the journey that the company is on to increase sustainable practices – which has so far led to mapping their supply chain, relooking production processes as well as packaging, and ultimately deciding on compostable packaging as the way forward for their apparel.